Updated: Sep 5

 Glycogen is the form of glucose that our muscles store for energy, and while we workout these stores are depleted.

 If we nourish efficiently after a workout, we can train our GLUT-4 transporters to accept more glucose, build more glycogen and hereby increase our endurance, strength and energy stores for our next workouts and movement activities!
 YES PLEASE!

 First 30minutes after activity:

-CARBS + PROTIEN & NOT TOO MUCH FIBER!!
-We want this to go directly into our muscles without wasting time with digestion.
+CARBS + PROTEIN & NOT TOO MUCH FIBER!!
+We want this fuel to go directly into our muscles without wasting time on digestion.

 A bit later, once your system has calmed down: